 Searching for the ideal candidate to fill an open position is usually time-consuming, expensive and frustrating.
 Integrating data analytics within your recruitment process allows you to identify platforms that are driving the best talent and analyze profiles that have the highest likelihood of becoming successful new hires.
 Recruitment analytics also provide insights into how your recruitment functions are working and provide actionable solutions to refine the recruitment process.

-Compensations and Incentives
+- Compensations and Incentives

-Compensation and benefits are one of the most important decisions an HR department makes.
+Compensation and benefits are one of the most critical decisions an HR department makes.
 HR analytics can be used by organizations to analyze a large amount of employee data and ensure packages offered are on par with industry averages.
-Exit surveys and declined offers can be investigated to understand what enhancements could be made to offer better incentives to employees.
+Exit surveys and declined offers can be investigated to understand what enhancements could be made to provide better incentives to employees.
 For example, analyzing how much a C-level employee gets paid and what bonuses are offered to them in other companies can help your company attract and retain top talent.

 For any company, losing an employee can prove to be costly.
 This is due to additional training/onboarding, lost productivity, recruitment costs, and additional visa costs.
 HR analytics can improve retention by analyzing data points such as current churn rates, employee attrition, and attributes of employees who leave within a year.
 It can help you spot why employees tend to leave your company so that new policies can be put in place to solve the issue altogether.
 For example, an employee may not be performing well as he or she feels underpaid.
 An analysis of productivity along with market-value salaries can narrow the reason’s down.